UCLA-ECE209AS-2018W/Aadithya-Nrithya/README.md

 ### Findings

 <p align="justify">
-The waveform of the signals at the transmitting and receiving end were generated and analysed using matlab and audacity respectively.
-In The case of the low frequency monotones, the spectrum of the modulated signals was observed at the expected carrier frequency at the transmitter side.
+The waveform of the signals at the transmitting and receiving end were generated and analysed using MATLAB and Audacity respectively.
+In the case of the low frequency monotones, the spectrum of the modulated signals was observed at the expected carrier frequency at the transmitter side.
 However, the expected harmonic on the receiver side could not be distinguished by plotting the spectrum of the signal recorded on the victim microphone.
 This was because of ambient noise in the range of a few hertz to almost 10 kHz.
-When the frequency of the baseband signal is increased beyond the audible range, definite harmonics are observed on the receiver side
+When the frequency of the baseband signal was increased beyond the audible range, definite harmonics were observed on the receiver side
-This is tested for different frequencies, receivers and at different locations and found consistent.
-However, the harmonics are not at the expected frequencies.
+This was tested for different frequencies, receivers and at different locations and found consistent.
+However, the harmonics were not at the expected frequencies.
 Also, at 96 kHz, the reconstruction of the DAC output was not satisfactory, so that sampling rate was increased to 192 kHz.
+The attack did not succeed in activating the Speech Recognition Systems on the various test devices
 </p>

 <figure>